kasra-hosseini/obspyDMT/README.rst

 Parallel retrieving and processing
 ----------------------------------

 For each download request, obspyDMT uses ObsPy_ clients to establish connection to the data-centers, sends the request, downloads the data and disconnect.
-Some modifications could be applied to enhance the whole procedure:
+Some modifications can be applied to enhance the whole procedure:

 **bulk request**

 **bulk request** is a method provided by FDSN which gives access to multiple channels of *MSEED* data for specified time ranges, i.e. instead of sending the requests one by one, a list of requests can be sent.

-obspyDMT incorporates this option and it can be activated:
+obspyDMT incorporates this option and it can be activated by:

 ::